carlonicora/RAW/jinx.md

 speed of target|modifier
 ---|---:
-Still|+5
-Walking|0
+Still or Walking|0
 Trotting|-5
 Running|-10

-To balance the game in terms of challenging the hand to hand combat, the melee combat and the ranged combat, the following modifiers should be applied to ranged combat
+To balance the game in terms of challenging the hand to hand combat, the melee combat and the ranged combat, the following modifiers should be applied to ranged combat.
+Please keep in mind that every ranged weapon has a maximum range, over which the attack fails automatically.

 Distance to target|modifier
 ---|---:
 0-15m|0
 16m-30m|-5
 31m-45m|-10
-46m+|-15
+46m-100m|-15
+101m+|-25

 Last, but not least, you should consider the challenge of hitting a subject who is partially covered